Counting Components of Hurwitz Spaces: Presentation of the objects

 \subsubsection{Topological $G$-covers.}

 Let $\tbar \in \Conf_{n, X \setminus \{t_0\}}$ be a configuration.
-A \emph{$G$-cover of $X$ branched at~$\tbar$} is a covering map $p : Y \to X \setminus \tbar$ equipped with a morphism $\alpha$ from the group $G$ to the group of automorphisms (deck transformations) of the cover, such that $\alpha$ induces a free transitive action of~$G$ on all fibers of $p$.
+A \emph{$G$-cover of $X$ branched at~$\tbar$} is a (topological) covering map $p : Y \to X \setminus \tbar$ equipped with a group homomorphism $\alpha$ from~$G$ to the group of automorphisms (deck transformations) of the cover, such that $\alpha$ induces a free transitive action of~$G$ on each fiber of $p$.
 A $G$-cover of $X$ is necessarily a Galois cover of degree $\card{G}$.
 A \emph{marked} $G$-cover is moreover equipped with a marked point in the fiber above the basepoint $t_0$.

 Note that this definition allows trivial ramification at the ``branch points'', even if the $G$-cover can be extended into a $G$-cover with fewer branch points.
 Moreover, we do not require that $G$-covers be connected.
 In particular, a $G$-cover does not necessarily have $G$ as its automorphism group.